-2.8.6 Frame Relay Server Specifications
+2.7.6 Frame Relay Server Specifications

-There can be up to three Frame Relay server cards in an integrated access system chassis in non-redundant operation.
+There can be up to three Frame Relay server cards in an Integrated Access System chassis in non-redundant operation.
 The Frame Relay Server performance figure of 4000 Frames/Second was obtained using 64 byte frames.
 The following hardware and firmware must be included in a system to add Frame Relay Server operation:

-- 8803- CPU Control Card with 8 T1/E1 Cross Connect (redundant-capable) - 8923/8924xx 8 T1/E1 Interface card w/ 128K NVRAM - 8811 Advanced Communication Server (ACS) with 68 logical Frame Relay ports - 60520 Host Firmware version 5.2 - 62160 ACS Frame Relay Server firmware
+- 880360 CPU Control Card with 8 T1/E1 Cross Connect (redundant-capable) - 892260/892261/892360/892460 8 T1/E1 Interface card w/ 128K NVRAM - 881360 Advanced Communication Server (ACS) with 131 logical ports - 60500 or above Host Firmware version 5.x - 63160 ACS Frame Relay Server firmware

-2.9 ATM Server Card
+2.8 ATM Server Card (882060)

 Although ATM is being touted as an ubiquitous technology for all business communications services, the reality is that it is playing a significant role so far only in backbone campus network for LAN applications for local transport.
-This section highlights the benefits of the various applications of the 8820 and 8823 ATM Server cards and demonstrates how it can effectively and efficiently to deploy various services.
-The ATM Server Card provides the ability to provision legacy voice, data, and video services over an ATM backbone via a DS3 or OC3c/STM-1, multi-mode and single-mode.
+This section highlights the benefits of the various applications of the 882060 ATM Server card and demonstrates how it can effectively and efficiently to deploy various services.
+The ATM Server Card provides the ability to provision legacy voice, data, and video services over an ATM backbone via a DS3.